 Causes: Improper drying of the last coat; applying lacquer over enamels.

 Repair: Material must be removed and the surface re-sprayed.
-Check content of topcoat and substrate coatings or primers before reapplying paint.
+Check compatibility of topcoat and substrate coatings and primers before reapplying paint.